 After breakfast, we begin our exploration of the Catemaco region at the nearby Nanciyaga Reserve, a beautiful forested tract beside the shore of Lake Catemaco.
 We may hear Howler Monkeys as we enter the reserve.
 The birding is excellent here; we hope to see Scarlet Macaw, Ivory-billed Woodcreeper, Red-crowned Ant-Tanager, Long-billed and Stripe-throated Hermit, and, with any luck, Great Curassows.
 We can also observe birds on the lake, possibly including egrets, herons, Neotropical Cormorants, and Ruddy Crake.
 We then have a delicious lunch at the reserve’s restaurant, featuring hand-made corn tortillas.

-After lunch, we head down toward the coast, making a top at the famed Los Tuxtlas Tropical Biological Station.
+After lunch, we head down toward the coast, making a stop at the famed Los Tuxtlas Tropical Biological Station.
 Birding along the road here is also wonderful, possibly including Lesser Greenlet, Yellow-olive Flycatcher, Golden-olive Woodpecker, Ochre-bellied Flycatcher, and Black-crowned Tityras.
 Migrants can be common, including Red-eyed Vireo, Chestnut-sided Warbler, and American Redstart.
 If time permits at the end of the afternoon, we may drive all the way down to the coast to admire the view over the gulf—a fine way to conclude the day.
 We return to our hotel for dinner (with any luck, serenaded by Pauraques) and the bird list review.

 Accommodations at Hotel Playa Azul, Catemaco (B,L,D)